Azure-Samples/LegacyDotNetAppMigrationWorkshop/OpenHack/openHack03.md

 ---

-Now that we have DevOps working on a new app, get it working with the old applications
+Now that we have DevOps working with a newer application, get it working with the sample applications deployed in Open Hack 1.